How to use the Chat API in Zendesk: A step-by-step guide

 -H "Authorization: Bearer YOUR_ACCESS_TOKEN"

-If everything was set up correctly, Zendesk’s server should respond with a bunch of JSON-formatted text containing a list of your chats.
+Zendesk's reliable infrastructure will respond with a JSON-formatted list of your chats.

 {